 Reply to reviews fast - information from Google suggests that business locations that reply to reviews in under 5 minutes are more likely to rank higher in local search

-Focusing on optimizing listings and reviews is the best way to ensure that you have a restaurant marketing plan that matches how consumers are currently searching.
+Focusing on optimizing listings and reviews is the best way to ensure that you have a restaurant marketing plan that matches how consumers are currently searching and finding you - and your competitors - in your area.

 But first, you need to understand how well your restaurant location/locations are optimized across the directories that matter most for ranking in local search.